Kola-Kola/PathLab/README.md

     - Don't want SCSS file in your project ?
 That script remove from app folder
     - File watcher run automatically

-I you want to contribute, and add some function of this script you can fork
+If you want to contribute, and add some functions of this script you can fork

 @Kola-Kola